boldare/boldare-tech/README.md

 3 lines, 3 paragraphs?
 Doesn't matter.

 ## How to contribute
-There are two ways to contribute
+There are two ways, to contribute

 👉 Using CMS system